Lena Thoresen, OTR/L

 Megan Halliday, M.S., OTR/L

-Megan is the Director of Therapy at Children’s Therapy Solutions, Inc. She obtained her Masters degree in Occupational Therapy at Eastern Kentucky University.
+Megan obtained her Masters degree in Occupational Therapy at Eastern Kentucky University.
 Her love for children and helping families brought her into this field.
 Megan has been with CTS since 2008 and has extensive experience in Sensory Processing Disorders, Handwriting Without Tears and academic based therapies, and feeding therapy utilizing the S.O.S.
 Feeding Approach.
 She also has training in the Alert Program for self-regulation, FloorTime, and Brain Gym.
 Megan connects with families and individualizes treatment to meet the family’s needs.
 One of her specialties is problem solving difficult situations to create practical solutions to apply in the home setting to maximize progress.
 Megan enjoys anything outdoors, volunteering with Junior League of Manatee County and other non-profits, spending time with family and friends, traveling, music, and watching sports (Go Rays!).

 Lorin Newingham, OTR/L

 Lorin graduated with her degree in Occupational Therapy from Florida Gulf Coast University.
-She was brought into the field 12 years ago by her love for children and helping others.
+She was brought into the field 15 years ago by her love for children and helping others.
 Her patience, kindness, and flexibility make her the great therapist she is.
 Lorin specializes in providing quality and skilled therapy for medically fragile children with various diagnoses.
-She has attended specialized courses in FloorTime, Therapeutic listening, Behavioral Tools, Myofascial Release (MFRI), Brain Gym, Vestibular (Astronaut) training, Pediatric Kinesiotaping, Pediatric Feeding (The Big Picture), and Yoga for Special Needs.
+She has attended specialized courses in FloorTime, Therapeutic listening, Behavioral Tools, Myofascial Release (MFRI), Brain Gym, Vestibular (Astronaut) training, Pediatric Kinesiotaping, Pediatric Feeding (The Big Picture), Trust-Based Relational Intervention (TBRI), Beckman Oral Motor Protocol, and Yoga for Special Needs.
 Lorin likes to play kickball, rollerblade, go on mission trips, volunteer in the community, and go to the beach as an Anna Maria local.

 Elizabeth Reinbolt, M.S.
 OTR/L